Getting Started

 arguments of the Generate()

-method will be assigned the component’s namespace and name or, if the component or its spec implements the PlacementConfiguration
+method is assigned the component’s namespace and name or, if the component or its spec implements the PlacementConfiguration

 of the respective GetDeploymentNamespace()